-Inviting and Progressive, Chapel Hill, North Carolina Has a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and Great Restaurants
+Inviting Chapel Hill, North Carolina Has a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and a Robust Foodie Culture

 Cost of Living: Above the National Average

 In fact, 73% of locals hold at least a four year college degree.
 Residents overwhelmingly lean to the left politically, and 23% of them are age 45 or better.
 The crime rate is below the national average.
 Chapel Hill has grown by 7% within the last decade and is racially diverse.

-The cost of living is 18% above the national average, and the median home price is $575,000, reflecting a 12% increase since last year.
+The cost of living is 25% above the national average, and the median home price is $575,000, reflecting a 12% increase since last year.
 The city dates from 1752, and its long history is reflected in much of its architecture.
 The University definitely gives parts of Chapel Hill a very youthful atmosphere, but many sections of the city have a very settled, suburban feeling and beautiful, older residences with plenty of Southern character give lush, tree-canopied neighborhoods a regal atmosphere.
-Prices in the $400,000s and $500,000s in such neighborhoods are common.
-Some of the more affordable areas include Briar Chapel-Newland (homes from the $240,000s) and Rosewalk at University Lake (homes from the mid-$200,000s).
+Some of the more affordable areas include Briar Chapel-Newland and Rosewalk at University Lake.

 Chapel Hill, North Carolina